plone/mockup-training/install.rst

 Installing Mockup with Vagrant
 ------------------------------

-Vagrant is a scripting environment for virtual machine hosts like VritualBox.
+Vagrant is a scripting environment for virtual machine hosts like VirtualBox.
 There are two configuration files, ``Vagrantfile`` and ``provision.sh`` which are used to bootstrap a whole system including any dependencies, which should be installed on the guest system.

-Vagrant can be a great choice, if you don't want to install Mockup and it's dependencies directly to your machine, possibly polluting your environment (but normally, Mockup doesn't install anything globally).
+Vagrant can be a great choice, if you don't want to install Mockup and its dependencies directly to your machine, possibly polluting your environment (but normally, Mockup doesn't install anything globally).
 Vagrant is also a great choice, if you want to provide the same environment for every developer.
-Therefore we choosed it as the recommended installation method for our Mockup training.
+Therefore we chose it as the recommended installation method for our Mockup training.

 With this method, Mockup is installed by installing a virtual machine with